nghi01/nghi-linux-rice/README.md

 It's optional, but you can also verify the image signature to ensure the integrity of the file.
 You can download [gpg](https://gnupg.org/download/) to do it.

+## Prepare bootable medium
+Our next step is to prepare a bootable medium, ideally a bootable USB drive.
+You would need to mount the previously downloaded ISO file to the USB.
+The steps would be:

+- Download [Rufus](https://rufus.ie/en/), a program that helps us format and create bootable USB flash drives.
+- Launch Rufus.
+- On "Boot selection", choose the previously downloaded ISO file.
+- On "Device", choose your USB drive.
+- On "Partition scheme", if you're using a newly released machine, it's most likely GPT, with the "Target system" being UEFI.
+(BIOS is the legacy system, while UEFI is the new one).
+ - Press "Start" and wait until the formatting is done.